aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppt-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to SXC in Android via Java or Online App" h2="Export PPT file to SXC in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert a PPT file to SXC arises when you want to open a presentation in a spreadsheet application.
+SXC is a file format used by the OpenOffice Calc application, which is a spreadsheet program.
+It is a convenient way to view and edit presentations in a spreadsheet format.

+<h2>How Aspose.Total Helps for PPT to SXC Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of components that enables developers to easily convert PPT files to SXC.
+It provides a two-step process for the conversion.
+In the first step, you can export the PPT file to HTML by using Aspose.Slides for Android via Java.
+Secondly, you can convert the HTML to SXC by using Aspose.Cells for Android via Java.
+This makes it easy to open presentations in a spreadsheet application.

+Aspose.Total for Android via Java is a powerful suite of components that enables developers to easily convert PPT files to SXC.
+It provides a two-step process for the conversion.
+In the first step, you can export the PPT file to HTML by using Aspose.Slides for Android via Java.
+This component provides a wide range of features for creating, manipulating and converting presentations.
+It supports a variety of formats, including PPT, PPTX, PPS, PPSX, POT, POTX, ODP, OTP, OTPX, HTML, and many more.

+In the second step, you can convert the HTML to SXC by using Aspose.Cells for Android via Java.
+This component provides a wide range of features for creating, manipulating and converting spreadsheets.
+It supports a variety of formats, including XLS, XLSX, XLSM, XLSB, CSV, HTML, and many more.
+It also provides a powerful API for creating, manipulating and converting spreadsheets.

-You can easily convert PPT file to SXC in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPT file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to SXC.
+Aspose.Total for Android via Java is a comprehensive suite of components that enables developers to easily convert PPT files to SXC.
+It provides a two-step process for the conversion.
+In the first step, you can export the PPT file to HTML by using Aspose.Slides for Android via Java.
+Secondly, you can convert the HTML to SXC by using Aspose.Cells for Android via Java.
+This makes it easy to open presentations in a spreadsheet application.
+It is a convenient and powerful way to view and edit presentations in a spreadsheet format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}